info [at] nonfiction.design

 How do you work?

-We utilize a four-step process: Discover problems and identify opportunities, Design solutions (sketch, 3D modeling, prototyping), followed by a Refinement phase and finally the Delivery of files.
-Following this process, we offer extended services to ensure design intent is kept through the complexities of product development and manufacturing.
+Every project is unique, but we typically follow a multi-step process.
+We Discover problems and identify opportunities, Design solutions (sketch, 3D modeling, prototyping), followed by a Refinement phase and Delivery of files.
+We are often asked to Extend our services through manufacturing, distribution, marketing and more.
+This extended engagement ensures design intent is kept through the complexities of product development and manufacturing.

-Throughout the whole process, we collaborate with the client, PD firm and CM, making decisions together, and advising them on calculated risks.
+During the whole process, we collaborate with the client, PD firm and CM, making decisions together, and advising on calculated risks.

 How do you approach sustainability?